History of California before 1900: Labor

 After the Civil War ended in 1865, California continued to grow rapidly.
 Independent miners were largely displaced by large corporate mining operations.
 Railroads began to be built, and both the railroad companies and the mining companies began to hire large numbers of laborers.
 The decisive event was the opening of the transcontinental railroad in 1869; six days by train brought a traveler from Chicago to San Francisco, compared to six months by ship.
 The era of comparative protection for California labor ended with the arrival of the railroad.
 For decades after, labor opposed Chinese immigrant workers and politicians pushed anti-Chinese legislation.

-Importation of slaves or so-called "contract" labor was fought by miners and city workers and made illegal through legislation in 1852.

 The first statewide federated labor body was the Mechanics' State Council that championed the eight-hour day against the employers' 1867 "Ten Hour League".
 The Council affiliated with the National Labor Union, America's first national union effort.
 By 1872 Chinese workers comprised half of all factory workers in San Francisco and were paid wages far below white workers.
 "The Chinese Must Go!" was the slogan of Denis Kearney, a prominent labor leader in San Francisco.
 He appeared on the scene in 1877 and led sandlot vigilantes that roamed the city beating Chinese and wrecking their businesses.

 Twice the seamen of the West Coast had tried to organize a union, but were defeated.
 In 1875, the Seaman's Protective Association was established and began the struggle for higher wages and better conditions on ships.
 The effort was joined by Henry George, editor of the San Francisco Post.
 The legislative struggle to enforce laws against brutal ship's captains and the requirement that two-thirds of sailors be Americans was proposed, and the effort was carried for thirty years by Andrew Furuseth and the Sailors' Union of the Pacific after 1908, and the International Seamen's Union of America.
 The Coast's Seamen's Journal was founded in 1887, for years the most important labor journal in California.